IPE BRAZILIAN HARDWOOD VS COMPOSITE DECKING

 Comparison of Composite Decking and Wood Decking

 Brazilian Wood Decking: Brazilian wood decks have all the qualities you associate with beautiful wood.
-Unlike the “contractor grade” Pressure Treated Pine, Brazilian Hardwood Decking looks more beautiful than composite decking and will last indefinitely.
+Unlike the “contractor grade” Pressure Treated Pine, Brazilian Hardwood Decking looks more beautifu and will last indefinitely.
 When it is removed from service Real Wood Decking will decompose without become a long term environmental problem.

-Brazilian hardwood is a renewable resource unlike composite decking made from plastic (oil products).
-There is a large variety of Brazilian hardwoods with different natural colors and grain patterns.
+Brazilian hardwoods like Ipe are renewable resources unlike composite decking made from plastic (oil products).
+There is a large variety of Ipe Brazilian hardwoods /ipe-brazilian-wood-comparison/ with different natural colors and grain patterns.
 Brazilian Hardwoods have a grain which provides natural tread to help prevent slipping.
 Unlike the Composite decking, Brazilian decking is easy to cut and install with standard tools.
 The highest tech tools needed for installation is using a drill and screws.
 Brazilian Hardwoods come in a large variety of lengths to reduce cost and waste.
-Brazilian Hardwood decks have a long lifespan that will add value to you home at resale.
+Ipe Brazilian Hardwood decks have a long lifespan that will add value to you home at resale.
 Composite and other deck materials actually devalue a home after they become five years old.

 Searching the web we found the following information.
 While we believe the following is true, you need to do your own investigations on all products.
 ABSWood does not sell these products and the information is general in nature and should be verified prior to making any decision upon decking.
 The information was gathered via company websites and user groups.
 Prices change and should also be verified.